Analog spacetimes from nonrelativistic Goldstone modes in spinor condensates: Discussion and Conclusions

-Finally, by considering the response of the Goldstone modes to variations in the analogue geometries, we relate the analogue stress-energy-momentum tensor in relativistic geometries directly to their non-relativistic counterpart.
-This is summarized by the equations below, which shows how the metric tensor in both analogue spacetimes may be constructed from the underlying geometric objects of the Newton-Cartan geometry along with an additional field $C = C(x)$:
+Finally, by considering the response of the Goldstone modes to variations in the analog geometries, we relate the analog stress-energy-momentum tensor in relativistic geometries directly to their non-relativistic counterpart.
+This is summarized by the equations below, which shows how the metric tensor in both analog spacetimes may be constructed from the underlying geometric objects of the Newton-Cartan geometry along with an additional field $C = C(x)$:

-We also provide a direct connection between the energy and momentum currents of an analogue relativistic system and the more fundamental Newton-Cartan geometry which describes the lab-frame.
+We also provide a direct connection between the energy and momentum currents of an analog relativistic system and the more fundamental Newton-Cartan geometry which describes the lab-frame.

 Within spinor Bose-Einstein condensates, there are other phenomena to include such as inhomogeneous broken non-Abelian symmetry (including textures like spiral magnetization, Bloch domain walls, and skyrmions) and synthetic gauge fields.
 The construction presented here also considers just the quadratic excitations, but these Goldstone modes realize more complicated nonlinear sigma models for which there is extra \emph{intrinsic} geometry at play and would need to be incorporated into a full theory of these excitations.
-This new analogue also raises questions of the so-called back-reaction effects of quantum fields on the corresponding analogue spacetime.
+This new analog also raises questions of the so-called back-reaction effects of quantum fields on the corresponding analog spacetime.
 This has been studied in the relativistic case \cite{fischerDynamicalAspectsAnalogue2007,keserAnalogueStochasticGravity2018}, and the non-relativistic case leaves us with the tantalizing prospect of a system with a dynamical Newtonian gravity.
 Finally, while in this work we exclusive focused on the context of flowing spinor Bose-Einstein condensates, the phenomenon should be more general.
 An interesting future direction to pursue would be to try and extend these results to include more diverse platforms including electrons in solid-state systems, liquid Helium, superconductors, magnetic systems.
-The wide variety of systems which exhibit symmetry-breaking means there is a wide variety of systems which might exhibit this analogue spacetime and its consequences.
+The wide variety of systems which exhibit symmetry-breaking means there is a wide variety of systems which might exhibit this analog spacetime and its consequences.